shrewdacumen/shortly-app-by-sungwook/README.md

   (and you should uncomment the block marked XCT_UITEST on `ContentView` as well: strangely #define emulation does not work properly on Xcode 13 Beta 5.
   It maybe a bug due to being a beta version.)

   The example of marking in the sources.
+And you should uncomment the following comment to test this.
-                  // MARK: XCT_UITEST "textField url_string"
+                  // MARK: XCT_UITEST "textField url_string", uncomment the following when UI Testing

-  : currently XCT_UITEST is turned off.
+  : currently the compiler symbol XCT_UITEST is turned off.

   And due to 18 sec of running to fetch the JSON data from SHRTCODE endpoint, manual UI Testing is prefered here.